zu2/chibicc-6800-v1/README.md

 ## Stack frame

 This compiler, like the x86 version, uses the frame pointer (`@bp`) to access local variables and arguments.
+On the 6800, due to the limited number of registers, `@bp` is placed in the zero page.
+Unlike other compilers that obtain the stack position using `TSX`, chibicc-6800 uses `LDX @bp`.
+Although this makes the instruction one byte larger, the number of cycles required is the same.
+Furthermore, when arithmetic operations on the stack pointer are needed, omitting `STS` can offset the size difference.

 ### Key points:

 - **Frame Pointer Usage:** Required for supporting `alloca` and Variable-Length Arrays (VLA).

+Since `alloca` and VLAs use stack space and the size isn't known in advance, accessing locals and arguments via the stack pointer becomes tricky after allocation.
+The frame pointer (@bp) helps by providing a stable reference point.
+VLAs are accessed through a pointer saved on the stack.
+When the function returns, the old frame pointer is used to restore the stack properly.

 - **Performance Tradeoff:** Functions with a frame pointer are slightly slower due to saving/restoring it during prologue/epilogue.
 - **Comparison with Other Compilers:** CC68 and Fuzix CC use the stack pointer (SP) directly, which is more efficient but requires precise SP tracking.
 - **Future Plans:** Support for `alloca`/VLA may be removed in favor of SP-only implementation for simplicity.